ZayoudAhmad/ZayoudAhmad/README.md

 <h1 align="center">Hi 👋, I'm Ahmad Zayoud</h1>
 <h3 align="center">A driven software engineer with a passion for problem-solving and innovation.
 Strong analytical thinker with excellent communication and teamwork abilities.
-Quick learner who thrives in dynamic environments.
-Currently enrolled in a software engineering program where I'm enhancing my skills and knowledge.</h3>
+Quick learner who thrives in dynamic environments.</h3>

 ## Connect with Me